Optimal General Matchings: Structure and properties of a basic canonical path

-\begin{enumerate} \item $c$ and $d$ both lie on the path connecting $a$ and $b$ in $\Q$ and $\R_{max}$ goes through $a$. \item $c$ lies on a cycle of $\Q$ incident to $a$ and $d$ on a path between $a$ and $b$ in $\Q$. \item two different cycles of $\Q$ incident to $a$. \item $c$ and $d$ lie on two different paths connecting $a$ and $b$. \end{enumerate}
+\begin{enumerate} \item $c$ and $d$ both lie on one path connecting $a$ and $b$ in $\Q$ and $\R_{max}$ goes through $a$. \item $c$ lies on a cycle of $\Q$ incident to $a$ and $d$ on a path between $a$ and $b$ in $\Q$. \item $c$ and $d$ lie on two different cycles of $\Q$ incident to $a$. \item $c$ and $d$ lie in two different paths between $a$ and $b$ in $\Q$. \end{enumerate}

+Let us show that these are indeed the only remaining cases.
+By Claim \ref{C3} we may exclude any case, where an endpoint of $\R$ lies on a cycle going through an even endpoint of $\Q$ but not through an odd endpoint of $\Q$ as each such cycle has non-positive weight.
+The case when $c$ lies on a cycle of $\Q$ incident to an odd endpoint $a$ and $d$ on a cycle of $\Q$ incident to an odd endpoint $b$ can be dealt with using Lemma \ref{help}.

-In the other cases we may use Lemma \ref{help}.
-In each of the above cases we remove from $\Q$: $\T$ - a path contained in $\Q$ connecting $d$ and $b$ and also all cycles going through $b$ but not going through $c$ or $d$.
-We obtain an edge-set $Q'$ which is a canonical path w.r.t. $M$ with the endpoints $a$ and $c$.
-We show that $w(Q')>0$.
+In each of the remaining four cases we proceed as follows.
+We remove from $\Q$: $\T$ - a path contained in $\Q$ connecting $d$ and $b$ and also all cycles going through $b$ but not through $c$ or $d$.
+We obtain an edge-set $\Q'$ which is a canonical path w.r.t. $M$ with the endpoints $a$ and $c$.
+We show that $w(\Q')>0$.

 In the first case it is enough to show that a path $\P$ connecting $a$ and $d$ that belongs to $\Q \cap \Q'$ has non-negative weight.
 We split $\P$ and $\R_{max}$ into two paths: correspondingly $\P_1=\P(a,c)$ and $\P_2=\P(c,d)$ and $\S_1=\P(c,a)$ and $\S_2=\P(a,d)$.
 The weight of $\P_2$ is positive because $w(\R_{max})>0$ and by Lemma \ref{helpbas}.
 It holds that $w(\S_1) >0$ or $w(\S_2) >0$.
 If $w(\S_2)>0$, then $w(\P)>0$ and we are done.
 In the other case, $w(\P_1)>0$ (because $w(\S_1)>0$ and by Lemma \ref{helpbas}).
 We also already know that $w(\P_2)>0$, which means that $w(\P)>0$.